BlockchainCommons/Research/papers/bcr-2020-006-urtypes.md

       E824467CAFFEAF3BBC3E0CA095E660A9BAD80DDB6A919433A37161908B9A3986
 ```

-### Partially Signed Bitcoin Transaction (PSBT) `crypto-psbt`
+### Partially Signed Bitcoin Transaction (PSBT) `psbt`

-The type `crypto-psbt` contains a single, deterministic length byte string of variable length up to 2^32-1 bytes.
+The type `psbt` contains a single, deterministic length byte string of variable length up to 2^32-1 bytes.
 Semantically, this byte string MUST be a valid Partially Signed Bitcoin Transaction encoded in the binary format specified by [BIP174].

 #### CDDL